RHIT-CSSE/csse332/Homework/LinuxInstall/README.md

 # Turning In

-We will verify that you have this installed on the first lab day (that's the first Wednesday of class).
+We will verify that you have this installed on the first lab day (look at the schedule to see exactly when).
 PLEASE do this beforehand and do not plan to do it in lab - there will be too many people, it will overload the wireless, and then you won't get help on your first assignment.